yegor256/blog/_drafts/_data.md

 place: Odessa, Ukraine
 tags: java sarcasm
 description: |
-  Even though Java is a great language, it obviously can be better; there are a number of areas where I see room for improvements.
+  Even though Java is a great language, it obviously could be better; there are a number of areas where I see room for improvement.
 keywords:
   - java dto
   - java data classes